 Residents of Indiana have a wealth of adult learning classes to choose from, whether they're pursuing degrees, certification, or personal enrichment.
 Classes are available at various public schools, colleges, and education centers.

 Schools and Programs

 Workforce literacy, college transition and English as a Second Language (ESL) are among the types of adult learning classes available in Indiana.
 The Indianapolis Public School District and the Ivy Tech Community College system are the largest providers of adult education in Indiana, with those in the public school system offered at sites throughout the city.
 Ivy Tech also has more than 20 campuses located throughout the state.
+Walker Career Center also provides a number of adult education courses.
 Adult learning classes might be presented through seminars and some are even provided at no cost.
 Find more information about these schools and classes below.

 Schools At a Glance

 Indianapolis Public Schools

 - This is a public school system located in Indianoplis, IN.

 - This 2-year public institution can be found in Indianapolis, IN, among other locations.

 - This public institution is located in Indianapolis, IN.

 - Some certifications and colleges credits are offered.